 The Art Institute of Chicago was named the top museum in the world as part of Chicago CityPASS.
 It’s also ranked as the #1 attraction in Chicago on TripAdvisor.
 You definitely don’t want to miss this when planning your Chicago itinerary.

 PRO TIP: Having the Chicago CityPASS can save you a lot of time when sightseeing.
-When I was visiting Chicago this past weekend in June 2018, there was a huge line up to get into the Art Institute of Chicago.
+When I was visiting Chicago in the summer, there was a huge line up to get into the Art Institute of Chicago.
 However, if you buy the CityPASS, you can skip the long lines and walk straight inside the museum.
 You’ll feel like a VIP with your CityPASS!

 If you’d prefer to learn about space, I recommend visiting the Adler Planetarium which is America’s first planetarium and a premiere resource for inspiring the next generation of space explorers.
 This is a fun museum to learn about astronomy and astrophysics.